jetsonearth/clio-voice/clio/strategy/features/Dynamic_Context_Personas/README.md

 - **Differentiation**: Unique positioning as the only voice transcription app that understands technical contexts
 - **User Retention**: Significantly improved accuracy leads to higher user satisfaction and reduced churn
 - **Market Expansion**: Opens new market segments (developers, medical professionals, designers, etc.)
-- **Competitive Advantage**: Leverages existing PowerMode architecture for rapid implementation
+- **Competitive Advantage**: Leverages existing Context Preset architecture for rapid implementation

 ### Key Innovation
 Instead of requiring users to manually maintain dictionaries, Clio will automatically detect their professional context (coding tools, design apps, medical software) and intelligently preload relevant technical vocabularies.
 When a developer opens VS Code, Clio automatically understands React, TypeScript, and API terminology.
 When switching to email, it adapts to professional communication context.